gauthamchettiar/gauthamchettiar.github.io/content/posts/2022-05-04-scraping-jiomart-using-scrapy/index.md

 What's the benefit of using scrapy you ask?
 - It allows to add multiple destinations for your scraped data - {{<newtabref title="feeds" href="https://docs.scrapy.org/en/latest/topics/feed-exports.html">}}
-- Ouput file format chan be changes with a simple change of setting - {{<newtabref title="feeds" href="https://docs.scrapy.org/en/latest/topics/feed-exports.html">}}
+- Output file format chan be changes with a simple change of setting - {{<newtabref title="feeds" href="https://docs.scrapy.org/en/latest/topics/feed-exports.html">}}
 - It allows you to extend the functionality easily due to it's modularity - just add a new {{<newtabref title="spider" href="https://docs.scrapy.org/en/latest/topics/spiders.html">}}}.